Pitt-RAS/PittRAS/README.md

 ## Pre-publishing checklist
 1) Ensure that no `.html` extensions are included in href's. **Note that if it's a link to an external webpage (base url is not wwww.pittras.org), then do not remove the `.html` extension.
 It is also okay to leave `elements.html` and any other page or template pages that is not public (no hyperlink leads to them) as is.**
 2) Spell check any modifications.
 Use VS code extension called "Code Spell Checker" for this.
+3) Test on commonly used web browsers.
+This typically includes Chrome, Safari, and Firefox.
+When testing, be sure to test resizing the window to ensure things scale properly and to use preview the webpage on mobile as well.

 ## Post-publishing checklist
 1) It's wise to check website performance on the pages that were modified using tools such as https://tools.pingdom.com/, https://gtmetrix.com/ (recommended), and https://www.webpagetest.org/ .
 Make sure any added content doesn't significantly impact load times and performance.